We see children, adolescents and adults of all ages.

 Duration of therapy depends on many individual factors and varies greatly from client to client.
 This is a great question to ask your therapist after the first few sessions.

-If you are a new client and this is your first appointment (Intake), please email our Clinical Assistant at Cassidy.email@example.com as soon as possible.
+If you are a new client and this is your first appointment (Intake), please call or email Stacy Chizuk as soon as possible: 804-562-6557 x 713 or Stacy.Chizuk@summit-eh.com.

 If you are a current client, please contact your clinician by phone or email as soon as possible, ideally within 48 hours of the scheduled session to avoid a late cancel fee.

-Educational services: $80 per hour for consultation and advocacy.
+Educational services: $150 for Initial Consult; $125 per hour for ongoing consultation and advocacy.

 Psychiatric services: Rates vary depending on clinician, appointment time and complexity.
-Please call or email our Clinical Director for more information.
+Please call or email our Practice Manager for more information.

-For more information, please see [insert web page.]
+For more information, please see our Payment page.

 While many clients elect to not interact with insurance providers, sessions with us are often still covered by insurance even though we are independent providers (out-of-network).
 Here’s how it usually works: